hustf/BitmapMaps.jl/README.md

 A first map has been made with scripting, ad hoc calculations and A4 sheets.
 We're streamlining the production of maps.
 The current commit adds a tool for reusing downloaded files in other projects, `copy_relevant_tifs_to_folder`.

-In the pipeline, we're debugging 5).
+In the pipeline, we're finishing tests for up to step 5).
+Tests currently fail to remove temporary directories - IOBusyError.
+We may need to release files opened by GeoArrays.jl....
 Code is adapted from environment 'geoarrays' and in package 'RouteMap.jl' ' / example/ split '.

 Some changes from scripting workflow: